-- 13. Fill the fresh water tank full of clean (potable) water.
-Use water from either a pressurized source, or from a container (as detailed below). - a.
+- 12. After the required period, drain the chlorine solution from the fresh water system. - 13.
+Fill the fresh water tank full of clean (potable) water.
+Use water from either a pressurized source, or from a container (as detailed below).

 Filling from a pressurized source: Set the valves to the POWER FILL TANK setting.
 Connect a non-toxic drinking hose to the city water connection inlet.
 Connect the other end of the hose to the pressurized water source.
-Turn on the water source.
-Turn off the water source when the tank is full.
-Disconnect the hose from the water source.
+Turn on the water source to draw water into tank until full (Do Not Overfill).
+Disconnect the hose from the water source first, then from the utility panel.